-- A. A need for a policy may be identified by members of the congregation, the Minister, staff, Board of Trustees, Committees or Teams. - B. A draft of a proposed policy or procedure is created by an appropriate party after seeking input from those most affected.
-It is then reviewed by the Minister, appropriate staff person, committee, or team before sending to the Board's Governance Committee. - C. The proposed draft is forwarded to the Governance Committee for finalization. - D. The Governance Committee then sends the finalized policy or procedure to the Board of Trustees for consideration. - E. Policies will contain the date of the Board of Trustees meeting when the policy was adopted or revised. - F. Policies may be revised or rescinded by the Board of Trustees at some later date. - G. The Secretary will maintain the minutes of all board actions regarding changes to the policies and procedures.
-Following approval of such changes by the board, the chair of the governance committee will transmit the changes to the administrator to file in the master document. - H. The secretary will record the minutes of all board actions regarding changes to the policies and procedures in their monthly minutes. - I. At a minimum Policies and Procedures will be reviewed every three years.
+- A. A need for a policy may be identified by members of the congregation, the Minister, Staff, Board of Trustees, Committees or Teams. - B. A draft of a proposed policy or procedure is created by an appropriate party after seeking input from those most affected.
+It is then reviewed by the Minister, appropriate Staff person, committee, or team before sending to the Board's Governance Committee. - C. The proposed draft is forwarded to the Governance Committee for finalization. - D. The Governance Committee then sends the finalized policy or procedure to the Board of Trustees for consideration. - E. Policies will contain the date of the Board of Trustees meeting when the policy was adopted or revised. - F. Policies may be revised or rescinded by the Board of Trustees at some later date.

+G. The Secretary will maintain the minutes of all Board actions regarding changes to the policies and procedures.
+Following approval of such changes by the Board, the chair of the Governance Committee will transmit the changes to the Administrator to file in the master document.

+H. The Secretary will record the minutes of all Board actions regarding changes to the policies and procedures in their monthly minutes.

+I. At a minimum Policies and Procedures will be reviewed every three years.
 The Governance Committee will determine this process.
-They may send the policy or procedure to the appropriate group chair, staff person, Minister, or Board for review and feedback.
-The Board will give final approval of the recommendations from the Governance Committee. - J. All policies and procedures will be held by the Administrator.
-Many procedures may not need to be passed by the board. - K. The Minister has the authority over all Ministry related Policies and Procedures and is responsible for keeping such policies and procedures updated.
+They may send the policy or procedure to the appropriate group chair, Staff person, Minister, or Board for review and feedback.
+The Board will give final approval of the recommendations from the Governance Committee.

+J. All policies and procedures will be held by the Administrator.
+Many procedures may not need to be passed by the Board.

+K. The Minister has the authority over all Ministry related Policies and Procedures and is responsible for keeping such policies and procedures updated.

-Board Held Approved by the Board 7/11/2013 Reviewed/Updated/Approved by Board 6/15/2022
+Reviewed/Updated/Approved by Board 6/15/2022